Easy Low Carb Keto Watermelon Feta Skewers Recipe

 Instructions

-• To make kabobs, start with one piece of watermelon, 1 small piece of mint, one cube of queso fresco, repeat then finish with one last piece of watermelon.
-Makes 12.
+• To make kabobs, start threading onto the metal skewer one piece of watermelon, 1 small piece of mint, one cube of queso fresco or feta, repeat then finish with one last piece of watermelon.
+Makes 12 skewers.

 • To make dip, start with adding the cream cheese into a stand mixer and blend until smooth.